skyfe79/Awesome/README.md

 - [ObjectiveCVerbalExpressions](https://github.com/VerbalExpressions/ObjectiveCVerbalExpressions) - null
 - [VRXVerbalExpressions](https://github.com/jacksonh/VRXVerbalExpressions) - An Objective-C implementation of Verbal Expressions
 - [iOS-6-Cookbook](https://github.com/erica/iOS-6-Cookbook) - iOS 6 update
-- [TSActivityIndicatorView](https://github.com/tomkowz/TSActivityIndicatorView) - Very simple view class that looks like an UIActivityIndicatorView but is fully customizable.
-It's great for you if you want to add indicator view to you game or app and it should be customized.
 - [iOS7Colors](https://github.com/claaslange/iOS7Colors) - The standard iOS 7 Colors as a handy category on UIColor
 - [couchbase-lite-ios](https://github.com/couchbase/couchbase-lite-ios) - Lightweight, embedded, syncable NoSQL database engine for iOS and MacOS apps.
 - [iOS7-Sampler](https://github.com/shu223/iOS7-Sampler) - Code examples for the new features of iOS 7.